Pinpoint food sources with Crop lands mapped for bird hunting

 Identifying Pheasant, Quail & Sharp-tailed Grouse food sources is essential for upland game hot spots

 We do the preseason research and layer our maps according to what the farmers say they plan to plant and which fields will lay fallow.
+Plus, we have crop rotation history from 2022-2016.
 We track twenty food sources like corn, soybeans, sunflowers, sorghum, etc. Upland birds flock to different food sources based on weather and time of year.
 You can use our maps to extrapolate where the birds will find the most food if you know which crops are growing where.
 In a normal year, as the season progresses, soybeans will be harvested but corn will still be on the fields.
 And our maps show what borders the crops.
 That’s important because a corn field next to a swale of cattails will entice more birds.

 Upland game thrives in various types of grasses throughout the year.
 Bunch grasses provide cover for hens sitting on eggs, young chicks learning to forage and adult birds.
 Birds feed on clovers, grains, and various plants found in pastures or CRP lands.
 Consult our layers to decide which grasslands will be most productive.
 You’ll be able to follow the food, just like the birds.

 Shrubs block the wind, provide cover against rain and snow and camouflage to hide from aerial predators.
 Some species, like sage grouse, are comfortable in shrubs all year because sage brush fills all their needs.
 Other species will sleep or wait out inclement weather in shrubs but must feed elsewhere.
 Know your shrubs and what they offer the birds.
 Use our maps to find the shrub cover when that’s where the birds will be.

 Self-guided Quail & Pheasant Hunting on Public Hunting Land